paranoya/population-synthesis-toolkit/paper/paper.md

 # Statement of need

-Compared to alternative approaches in the literature (e.g., [@cid-fernandes+05, @boquien+19]), the user-friendly modular framework of PST is conceived to address the following challenges:
+Compared to alternative approaches in the literature [e.g., @cid-fernandes+05; @boquien+19], the user-friendly modular framework of PST is conceived to address the following challenges:
 - To handle a broad variety of SSP libraries, publicly available in heterogeneous native formats.
 - To model arbitrarily complex galaxy star formation and chemical evolution histories.
 - To enable the simultaneous and self-consistent analysis of photometric and spectroscopic data from different instruments.